 Using either the Environment Canada 250 hPa analysis from the web or the sample CMC Environment Canada 250 hPa Analysis Chart found in Figure 4, examine the patterns, troughs and ridges drawn on the map from the perspective of:

 Figure 4 - CMC Environment Canada 250 hPa Analysis Chart for 12Z Nov 1, 2000

-daily weather pattern across North America.
-The following two activities investigate
+to the daily weather pattern across North America.
+The following two

 Each activity can be stand-alone.
 One activity does not need to be done before the other.
 However, Activity 1 requires the construction of two sets of five pressure blocks.
 There are two sets of instructions for making the pressure blocks.
 The first suggestion is for the construction of a permanent set of pressure blocks while the second option uses more readily available but less durable material for classroom exercises.
 Finally, Activity 1 requires more time to complete than Activity 2.